c3mdigital/password-protection/readme.txt

 * Block No-Referrer requests option checked by default
 * Added version check and update function to clear current password for upgrading users to force change and use of new password hashing

+= 1.0 =
+* Initial Version

 == Upgrade Notice ==

+= 1.0.2 =
+* All users should update to this version to prevent bypassing of authentication
+* Again you will be required to reset your password after updating

 = 1.0.1 =
 * This update strengthens the password hashing to use the built WordPress password hashing and checking.
 It also fixes bugs that allowed bypassing auth checks when WordPress installed in subdirectory.